Ankur-Mars/BMICalculatorDOMpractice/README.md

-# BMICalculatorDOMpractice
 BMICalculator in HTML, CSS and JSS for DOM practice.

+Author : Ankur Marshettiwar